 What causes social anxiety disorder?

-The cause is probably a combination of bad experiences as a child and your genetic 'makeup' which makes you more prone to this condition.
 In one study about half of affected people said their phobia began after one memorable embarrassing experience.
 The other half said it had been present for 'as long as they could remember'.

-How is it diagnosed?
+How is social anxiety disorder diagnosed?

 Cognitive and behavioural therapies

 Cognitive behavioural therapy is a talking therapy that attempts to help people change their thought patterns.
 Often negative thoughts and feelings can lead to a cycle of persistent negative thinking - CBT attempts to change those negative patterns by breaking down problems which seem overwhelming into smaller more manageable sections.

 There are several things that can help before trying other treatments: